June has three birthstones associated with it, giving the lucky people born this month a wonderful selection of gemstones.

 In 1970, Florida, USA, adopted Moonstone as its official state gemstone to commemorate the Apollo 11 moon landing, as well as other space missions that were launched in Florida.

-It has been valued for centuries, and Moonstone continues to be accessible and popular.
+It has been valued for centuries, and Moonstone remains accessible and popular.

-It’s the preferred and more popular June birthstone compared to Pearl and Alexandrite in some areas of the world, like Scandinavia and Germany.
+It’s the preferred and more popular June birthstone compared to Pearl and Alexandrite in some areas, like Scandinavia and Germany.